Virtual Reality and Future of CAD Design

 - How is VR being used in non-CAD applications?

-How is VR being used for CAD work?
+How is VR being used for CAD DESIGN work?

 VR in CAD design provides the ability to “walk around” 3D renderings of mathematical models as if they actually exist in space.
 The wearer of the VR helmet can actually view all details of a 3D simulation of a design in a manner that is not possible even with powerful CAD workstations.